twolfson/twolfson.com/articles/subtle-anti-patterns.md

 Ah, that is nice and [Lispy](http://en.wikipedia.org/wiki/Lisp_%28programming_language%29) now.
 We could add line feeds or break it into separate lines but that is lipstick on a pig.

 The worst would be to add all 4 functions into a single function.
-Then, all one-off cases would eventually reach 16 functions `addSaltAndPepper`, `addSaltAndSauce`, &hellip;, `addSaltPepperSauceRosemary`.
+Then, all functional combinations would reach 15 functions `addSaltAndPepper`, `addSaltAndSauce`, &hellip;, `addSaltPepperSauceRosemary` (excluding noop).
 Clearly, that is not maintainable.

 ### How to make it better
 If we step back, we can notice that we are constantly passing the same state into each function.
 Classes were **built** for this; functions are stateless and classes are stateful.